code-423n4/docs/awarding/incentive-model-and-awards/README.md

 Satisfactory reports not among the winning reports will not be awarded -- but will count towards wardens' accuracy scores.

 In the unlikely event that zero high- or medium-risk vulnerabilities are found, the HM award pool will be divided among all satisfactory QA reports based on the QA Report curve, **unless otherwise stated in the audit repo.**

+## Z Pools and Dark Horse bonuses

+If a Z pool is listed among an audit's award pools, then it has a Z pool, which may be repurposed (in part or whole) as a Dark Horse pool.
+For audits with a Z pool:

+- `n` [Zenith](https://code4rena.com/zenith) Researchers (ZRs) are designated as leads for the audit ("LZRs"), with teams counting as one.
+- Z pool is split among LZRs based on their [Gatherer score](https://docs.code4rena.com/awarding/incentive-model-and-awards#bonuses-for-top-competitors), using the [ranked curve](https://docs.code4rena.com/awarding/incentive-model-and-awards/curve-logic#dark-horse-bonuses-ranked-curve-awarding)
+- LZRs also compete for a portion of HM awards and are eligible for Hunter/Gatherer bonuses

+### Dark Horse bonus pool

+Dark Horse is (1) a non-LZR who (2) finishes in the top `n + 3`, and (3) outperforms (or ties) the top-ranked LZR auditor based on [Gatherer score](https://docs.code4rena.com/awarding/incentive-model-and-awards#bonuses-for-top-competitors)

+Dark Horse awards come out of the Z pool.

+- If an LZR ranks outside the top `n` (by [Top Gatherer score](https://docs.code4rena.com/awarding/incentive-model-and-awards#bonuses-for-top-competitors)):
+    - 50% of their share of the Z pool goes to the Dark Horse bonus pool
+- If an LZR ranks outside the top `n + 3` (by [Top Gatherer score](https://docs.code4rena.com/awarding/incentive-model-and-awards#bonuses-for-top-competitors)):
+    - The LZR forfeits their share of the Z pool (but are still eligible for HM / QA awards)
+    - 50% of their share of the Z pool goes to the Dark Horse bonus pool
+    - 50% of their share of the Z pool is refunded to sponsor
+- Dark Horse awards are distributed using C4’s ranked curve.

+### Specific edge cases:

+- If no lead ranks outside the top `n`, no Dark Horse bonus is awarded.
+- In the event that no LZRs rank in the top `n + 3` the Dark Horse pool will be distributed, but only the top `n` ranked competitors will earn the Dark Horse achievement for the competition.
+- Any unused portion of the Z pool is returned to the Sponsor

 ## Satisfactory / unsatisfactory submissions